I’m not sure which route to do, but I want to sign up. What should I do?

 Unfortunately, no - we do not allow bike trailers.
 With the amount of climbing and descending on sometimes narrow shoulders we do not feel our courses are suitable for a bike trailer.
 Encourage your family to join you at the Finish Line Festival where everyone is welcome.

 What time does the ride start?

 We start the routes in "WAVE's".
-Check out the Start and Finish Line for your ride or walk start time.
+Check out the Start and Finish Line page for your ride or walk start time.